decretist/Dissertation/Chapter3/chapter3.markdown

-observes that the second recension reflects a considerably more sophisticated legal culture than that reflected in the first recension, notably in the reception of concepts and terminology from the study of Roman law, and argues that it is unlikely that one author underwent such an intellectual evolution in a single generation.[39]
+observes that the second recension reflects a considerably more sophisticated legal culture than that reflected in the first recension, notably in the reception of concepts and terminology from the study of Roman law, and argues that it is unlikely that an author would have acquired a deep knowledge of Roman law and then incorporated it into a second recension of his work in the course of a normal career.[39]

 Winroth is strongly committed to a late date (1139) for the first recension on the grounds that he thinks D.63 d.p.c.34 *must* refer to